jaliagag/21_linux/k8s/course-udemy.md

 The control ships relate to the master node in the Kubernetes cluster.
 The master node is responsible for managing the Kubernetes cluster storing information regarding the different nodes planning which containers cause where monitoring the notes and containers on them etc. _The Master node does all of these using a set of components together known as the control plane components_.

-We will look at each of these components now.

 Now there are many containers being loaded and unloaded from the ships on a daily basis.
 And so you need to __maintain information about__ the different ships __what container is on which ship and what time it was loaded__ etc. **All of these are stored in a highly available key value store known as Etcd**.
 The Etcd is a database that stores information in a key-value format.
 We will look more into what Etcd cluster actually is what data is stored in it and how it stores the data in one of the upcoming lectures.

 When ships arrive you load containers on them using cranes the cranes identify the containers that need to be placed on ships.
 It identifies the right ship based on its size its capacity the number of containers already on the ship and any other conditions such as the destination of the ship.
 The type of containers it is allowed to carry etc. So those are **schedulers in a Kubernetes cluster** as scheduler **identifies the right node to place a container on based on the containers**.